bknyaz/bknyaz.github.io/index.md

-I’m a Research Scientist at Samsung AI Lab Montreal, leading research on graph neural networks and large language models, with applications in language and scientific discovery.
+I’m a Research Scientist at Samsung AI Lab Montreal, leading research on graph neural networks and large language models, with applications in language reasoning and scientific discovery.

 <a href="https://github.com/bknyaz">